owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 <h5> 2.
 Profile guided optimization </h5>

 The JIT compromise for AOT compilation would be profile-guided optimization.
-I did try this, using
+What this does is guide the AOT compiler to optimize for some specific use-case.
+I did this using
 ```g++ -O3 -fprofile-use src/main.cpp -o cpp_prof.out``` to generate the executable for profiling, which I then ran with the preferred scenario ```./cpp_prof.out src/a.lox``` which generated a gcda file.
 The final executable was then generated ```g++ -O3 -fprofile-use src/main.cpp -o cpp_prof.out``` and it knew to use the corresponding gcda file for the executable name.